- Harvey and Harmony

 There are lots of “Harveys” out there looking for a really good home, and of course most of them don’t have the opportunity to make their own TV ad about it.
 Fortunately, the Dogs Trust is there to help.
 There are 17 Dogs Trust Rehoming Centres around the UK.
 In every one of them you will find dogs that are looking for some nice people to live with.
 If you’re looking for a new canine friend, or would like to find out more about the Dogs Trust, you can do that right here.

 As a nation of animal lovers, the combination of a great TV ad with a cute, intrepid or comedic creature is a powerful one.
 Some of these characters only make a brief 30 second appearance in the life of the advertiser, whilst others go on to become much-loved brand mascots in an association that lasts for years and years.
-To celebrate the return of Thinkbox’s TV commercial, staring the multi-talented Harvey and his best friend Rabbit, we thought you might like to see some other great TV ads – classic and new - where creatures of all shapes and sizes have entertained and engaged us on behalf of their advertisers.
+To demonstrate, we thought you might like to see some great 'animal' TV ads – classic and new - where creatures of all shapes and sizes have entertained and engaged us on behalf of their advertisers.
 From acrobatic squirrels on impossible missions to forthright meerkats and nimble-footed bears, we hope you enjoy this selection of brilliant commercials.

 Our latest ad dramatises the powerful effect that TV can have.
 We thought you might like some "at a glance" examples of brands that have recently used TV and experienced business-transforming effects, against all sorts of objectives from launching or building a brand to increasing web-traffic, footfall and sales: we hope there is something here to inspire.